Future of the Royal Navy: Remote Piloted Air Systems

+a key role in anti-submarine operations under the Atlantic Bastion concept".

+The Royal Navy has trialed a range of other remotely piloted systems in recent years and some are likely to be integrated into plans for the "future hybrid air wings".
+About £240m is to be invested in Project PANTHEON, the development of autonomous systems as part of the Hybrid Carrier Air Wing.
+"Early" trials are anticipated for jet-powered drones to operate alongside the F-35B force under Project VANQUISH.

 In early 2023, the Schiebel S-100 Camcopter was selected to operate in an intelligence-gathering, surveillance and reconnaissance role with the Royal Navy.
-Named Peregrine in Royal Navy service, it began trials on HMS Lancaster in the Persian Gulf in mid-2024.
+Named Peregrine in Royal Navy service, it began trials on the frigate in the Persian Gulf, in mid-2024.

 The Royal Navy has also utilised 3-D printed unmanned aircraft in its operations.

 The Royal Navy has planned for two future UAS: The Flexible Deployable UAS (FDUAS) and Joint Mini UAS (JMUAS) programs.
 FDUAS is seen as a "Sea Eagle (Scan Eagle) Plus" while JMUAS is a UAS for the Royal Marines.
 In November 2019, 700 NAS tested two new UAS, namely, the AeroVironment RQ-20 Puma and the AeroVironment Wasp III.

 In 2020 NavyX tested a heavy quadcopter from Malloy Aeronautics, with the head engineer of Malloy stating that the aspiration was to autonomously deploy 180 kg payloads from a Royal Navy vessel over ranges of 20 km with their T400 quadcopter.
 Payloads could include people, torpedoes and fixed-wing drones.

 In March 2021, Project Vixen was revealed to the public as a programme to examine the use of fixed-wing UAVs from the Queen Elizabeth-class aircraft carriers in roles such as surveillance, strike, electronic warfare and air-to-air refueling.
 During the same month, it was also revealed that the MOD was seeking electromagnetic catapults and arrestor cables capable of launching large fixed-wing UAVs from the aircraft carriers within threefive years.

-During the WESTLANT 23 deployment to the USA, HMS Prince of Wales is planned to trial the General Atomics Mojave, a short take-off and landing (STOL) medium-altitude long-endurance (MALE) drone to examine the feasibility of operating large fixed-wing drones for armed surveillance and other roles from carriers.
+During the WESTLANT 23 deployment to the US, HMS Prince of Wales is planned to trial the General Atomics Mojave, a short take-off and landing (STOL) medium-altitude long-endurance (MALE) drone to examine the feasibility of operating large fixed-wing drones for armed surveillance and other roles from carriers.
 Before leaving European waters, Prince of Wales conducted STOL trials with a WAS HCMC twin-engine heavy-lift RPAS to embark a dummy payload of naval memorabilia before returning to the UK with a fuel sample for laboratory testing, demonstrating the first steps in obtaining fixed-wing cargo capability for the Queen Elizabeth-class carriers.